Gold & Silver Manipulation: How Precious Metals Price Fixing Led to Fraud

 A Case of Silver Manipulation

-Spoofing: Definition & How It Leads to Gold Manipulation
+Spoofing: Definition & How It Can Affect Gold and Silver

 Spoofing usually occurs just before the price-fixing of the assets these nefarious market players trade.
 And what they do is place extremely large orders to buy below or sell above the current market price.